dustinpfister/hexo_sitesource/source/_posts/js-arrays-are-objects.md

 ```

+## Conclusion

-I hope this post has helped to address some confusion
+I hope this post has helped to address some confusion, and be sure to check out my other [posts on javaScript](/categories/js/)